First World War Graffiti

 Whispering Walls takes the reader into the gloom of these timewarp locations under the Western Front where the graffiti, in many cases as clear as if it had been written yesterday, rings out with the question: will I survive?

-The book traces the fates of individual soldiers and presents some of the most striking inscriptions in over 100 photographs.
-Now that the last survivors have gone, the writings provide fresh insight into their mindset and are helping researchers to trace the missing, over a century since the guns fell silent.
+The book tracks the fates of individual soldiers and presents some of the most striking inscriptions in over 100 photographs.
+Now that the last survivors have gone, the writings provide fresh insight into their mindset and are helping researchers to trace the missing, over a century after the guns fell silent.